IlIllII/collecobrary/README.md

 ![collecobrary_node_hover_and_dblclick](https://user-images.githubusercontent.com/78166995/134691867-8195d604-d28e-43b7-8476-bb21f9ce4f39.PNG)

 The idea for this project spawned from my own frustration with the current online learning landscape.
 It can be very challenging to find and organize quality materials.
-If you want to help, there are a few things that would really make an impact:
+If you want to help make something better, here are a few things that would really make an impact!

 1. Have a good idea for how the project can be better?
 Please share it!
 2. Know of an excellent online course?
 Please share it!